Shreya241/Shreya241/README.md

 - 📫 How to reach me **shreyaagrawal.kunra@gmail.com**

--😊 I like working with **Adobe Photoshop, Illustrator and Figma for UI/UX**
+- 😊 I like working with **Photoshop, Illustrator and Figma for UI/UX**

 </br>